chrisdone-archive/inflex/legal/privacy-policy.md

 We are Sky Above Limited (registered in England and Wales under company number 12447208) and we are the controller and are responsible for your personal data.
-If you have an questions about this policy or our privacy practices please contact #{supportEmailAddress}.
+If you have any questions about this policy or our privacy practices please contact #{supportEmailAddress}.

 ## General Goals